daimonie/airflow-dbt-training/presentation/day_three.md

 ## Extension Ideas

-Ways to build on these patterns:
+Here are some ways to build on these patterns:

 ### Macro Enhancements
 - Add custom column name suffixes/prefixes